mycargus/pact-wiki/Regular expressions and type matching with Pact.md

 You can use `Pact::Term` for request and response header values, the request query, and inside request and response bodies.
 Note that regular expressions can only be used on Strings, and that (currently) the request query is just matched as normal String - no flexible ordering of parameters is catered for.

 <a name="footnote">**</a> (Unfortunately, this technique involves serialising Ruby specific JSON, so it can't be used with any of the other Pact implementations.
+You will need to use [pact-provider-proxy][pact-provider-proxy] to verify against non Ruby servers.
 Hang around for v2 of the [Pact Specification](https://github.com/bethesque/pact-specification) for cross language regular expressions.)

 # Type matching